 The selection of a dose of 300 mg anifrolumab every 4 weeks (Q4W) for this study is based on safety and efficacy results from the interim analysis of a Phase 2b study where 2 doses of anifrolumab (300 mg and 1000 mg) are evaluated relative to placebo as well as dose-response modelling and simulation.
 In the interim analysis of the Phase 2b study, clinically meaningful benefit was observed with the 300 mg dose, with no incremental benefit at 1000 mg, see Section 1.3 for details.
-In addition, a higher proportion of subjects reporting herpes zoster reactivations was observed at 1000 mg compared to 300 mg.
-Given the comparable efficacy between the 300 and 1000 mg anifrolumab doses and the increased frequency of herpes zoster events in the 1000 mg dose group relative to the 300 mg dose group, the benefit:risk profile appears to favour the 300 mg dose.
+In addition, a higher proportion of subjects reporting Herpes zoster reactivations was observed at 1000 mg compared to 300 mg.
+Given the comparable efficacy between the 300 and 1000 mg anifrolumab doses and the increased frequency of Herpes zoster events in the 1000 mg dose group relative to the 300 mg dose group, the benefit:risk profile appears to favour the 300 mg dose.
 Further, from the PK/efficacy model, minimal improvement in efficacy was predicted for doses higher than 300 mg, consistent with the observed Phase 2b study interim analysis data.
-The model also predicted that doses lower than 300 mg will result in lower efficacy since trough concentrations (C{trough}) from doses lower than 300 mg will fall below the model-predicted concentrations corresponding to 80% of maximum SRI(4) efficacy.
-The non-linear PK properties of anifrolumab cause a large increase in C{trough} variability at doses below 300 mg, so as anifrolumab dose is lowered, a large proportion of subjects are predicted to have very rapid clearance and negligible exposure to anifrolumab.
-A dose of 150 mg is evaluated in this study to provide supportive evidence that 300 mg is the minimum effective dose of anifrolumab.
+The model also predicted that doses lower than 300 mg will result in lower efficacy since trough concentrations (Ctrough) from doses lower than 300 mg will fall below the model-predicted concentrations corresponding to 80% of maximum SRI(4) efficacy.
+The non-linear PK properties of anifrolumab cause a large increase in Ctrough variability at doses below 300 mg, so as anifrolumab dose is lowered, a large proportion of subjects are predicted to have very rapid clearance and negligible exposure to anifrolumab.
+For these reasons, the selection of a dose of 300 mg anifrolumab is justified for this study.